volkamerlab/teachopencadd/docs/installing.rst

     conda activate teachopencadd

-3. Run ``teachopencadd -h`` to test it works.
+3. Run ``teachopencadd -h`` to test that it works.
 4. [WIP 🚧] Run ``teachopencadd start .`` to set up a new workspace.
 This step is not fully functional yet.
-Please refer to XXXX for manual steps.
+Please refer to `Install from the latest development snapshot <https://projects.volkamerlab.org/teachopencadd/installing.html#install-from-the-latest-development-snapshot>`_ for manual steps.

 Install from the latest development snapshot